What do Deacons do?

 Highlight: Community Outreach Projects

-The Children’s Home Society – The generosity of the congregation has made these 2007-2008 projects successful and provide happiness to many of the children supported by the Children’s Home Society.
+The Children’s Home Society – The generosity of the congregation has made several annual projects very successful and provide happiness to many of the children supported by the Children’s Home Society.
+On a typical year, church members contribute filled back-to-school backpacks for 75 children, and Christmas presents for 100 children.

 Blood Drive – In February, in cooperation with the American Red Cross, The Deacons provided the opportunity for the congregation to donate blood – the gift of life.
 Forty two people donated.